 The United States is known for its buoyant spirit.
 National pride is very important, and every region has its own traditions.
 However, there are a few annual events that are universally adored.
-Many visitors plan their US trips to coincide with events they’d like to attend.
+Many visitors plan their US trips to coincide with events and festivals they’d like to attend.
 These recurring events take place throughout the year.

+Wondering when to schedule your USA tour?
 Here are a few of our favourite US festivals and holidays to inspire your next adventure:

-24 January – 3 February 2019
+24 January – 2 February 2020

 The Sundance Film Festival is the largest independent film festival in the United States.
 It is a program of the Sundance Institute and takes place in Park City, Utah, each year.
 The festival serves as a showcase for local and international indie filmmakers.
 It celebrates documentaries, feature films and shorts.
 Sundance is a great option for film lovers who enjoy innovative movies.
 There are also panel discussions to enjoy!

 The Super Bowl is as American as cornbread and fried chicken.
 Once a year, the two top American football teams square off amidst plenty of fanfare.
 This sought-after event normally takes place in one of the USA sun-belt cities’ large football arenas.
 Aside from the game, a big drawing card is the halftime entertainment.
 It normally features an elaborate performance by huge artists like Beyoncé or Madonna.
 Tickets are expensive.
 It can go up to $4,000 per seat!
 The good news is you can join in the fun wherever you happen to be in the USA.
 Simply make your way to a pub or restaurant that will show the game.
 It’s a wonderful way to see Americans at their patriotic best.

 Did you know?
 The average ticket price for the Super Bowl XLIX game between the New England Patriots and the Seattle Seahawks was $5,622.50!